-- Only information provided in part A of the proposal will be used to determine whether the proposal is eligible with respect to budget thresholds and/or minimum number of eligible participants. - The following additional eligibility criteria apply in this call for Activity 2.1 Research for SMEs: - At least 3 participants must be SMEs independent of each other established in at least 3 MS or AC. - At least 2 participants must be RTD performers independent of any other participant.
+- Only information provided in part A of the proposal will be used to determine whether the proposal is eligible with respect to budget thresholds and/or minimum number of eligible participants. - The following additional eligibility criteria apply in this call for Activity 2.1 Research for SMEs: - At least 3 participants must be independent SMEs established in at least 3 MS or AC. - At least 2 participants must be RTD performers independent from any other participant.

-Research proposals within the scope of Annex I to the EURATOM Treaty, namely those directed towards nuclear energy applications, should be submitted to relevant calls under the EURATOM 7th Framework Programme.
+&lt;sup>8 Research proposals within the scope of Annex I of the EURATOM Treaty, namely those directed towards nuclear energy applications, should be submitted to relevant calls under the EURATOM 7th Framework Programme.